-Oral contraceptives may protect against serious knee injuries in women.
+Oral contraceptives may protect women from serious knee injuries

 They may lower the risk of anterior cruciate ligament (ACL) tears in women, according to a large observational study involving over 165,000 female patients (aged 15-49).
 The study has been published in The Physician and Sportsmedicine journal.